 With these lines of ‘As Imperceptibly as Grief’, the speaker reveals that the sun does indeed rise even after grief.
 Here, the dusk symbolizes the fading of grief as the morning comes.
 This morning comes softly, like “harrowing grace”.
 This is a fascinating term to use for the fading of grief.
 Most people would welcome the grace of healing.
 The new day symbolizes the fading of grief, but the use of the word “harrowing” suggests that it is not healing the speaker experiences after grief, but something different and more sinister.
 The speaker uses the word “courteous” to describe this feeling that comes after grief.
 This is an ironic word to use here.
 Most would consider the grace that comes after grief to be comforting or perhaps even healing.
 This speaker refers to the grace as “courteous, yet harrowing”.
 This gives the readers a very ominous feeling about what is to come when grief fades.
 While the previous lines offered hope that grief would fade and the night would turn to morning, these lines seem to suggest that what comes after grief is something far worse.
 In fact, the speaker refers to the “harrowing grace” as a most unwelcome guest.

 Into the Beautiful.

-With the final lines of this poem, the speaker bids farewell to grief.
+With the final lines of ‘As Imperceptibly as Grief’, the speaker bids farewell to grief.
 While some would consider this to be a feeling of hope and healing, it is not presented so in this poem.
 Rather, the speaker gives the impression that the feelings which come after grief are that of an emptiness that cannot be borne.
 She describes the grief as having faded away, just like the “summer made her light escape into the Beautiful”.
 It is almost as if the speaker wishes she could hold on to the grief she felt.
-She implies that this feeling was something beautiful, but now that it has escaped, she is left with nothing but a hollow emptiness where she wishes grief could be. .
+She implies that this feeling was something beautiful, but now that it has escaped, she is left with nothing but a hollow emptiness where she wishes grief could be.